 Courthouses for Serious Injury Claims

-Amputation and catastrophic injury cases are typically handled in Los Angeles Superior Court:
+Amputation and catastrophic injury cases are typically handled in the Los Angeles Superior Court:

 - Stanley Mosk Courthouse (Los Angeles Superior Court)